DogeCN/Lexi-DB/README.md

 # Lexi-DB
- + A Simple Rust Database
+ + A Simple Rusty Database
  + Binded for Python